B i o g r a p h y

 Mr. Dettra is featured on many compact disc recordings, including The Anglo-American Classic Organ (Gothic), Majestus (Loft), recorded at Washington National Cathedral, and Tongues of Fire (Pro Organo), recorded on the 325-rank instrument at West Point’s Cadet Chapel.
 Additional recordings may be found on the Gothic, Innova, Lyrichord, Pro Organo, and Linn labels.
 In addition to commercial recordings, his performances have been broadcast numerous times on such radio programs as American Public Media’s Pipedreams and Performance Today, the BBC’s Choral Evensong, and The New York Philharmonic This Week.

-An accomplished choral conductor, Mr. Dettra’s choirs have been featured on national radio broadcasts in the United States and the United Kingdom, and at conventions of the American Guild of Organists and the Organ Historical Society.
+An accomplished conductor, Mr. Dettra’s ensembles have been featured on national radio broadcasts in the United States and the United Kingdom, and at conventions of the American Guild of Organists and the Organ Historical Society.
 He has prepared choirs for performances with such ensembles as the National Symphony Orchestra, the Juilliard Orchestra, and the Dave Brubeck Quartet, and has also led and taught several courses for the Royal School of Church Music.

 A native of Wilmington, Delaware, Mr. Dettra began piano study at age 3 and organ study at age 8 as a student of his father, Lee Dettra, holding his first church organist position at the age of 9.
 He made his New York debut at Riverside Church at the age of 11.
 Mr. Dettra holds two degrees from Westminster Choir College in Princeton, where he was a student of Joan Lippincott, and has also studied organ and jazz piano at Manhattan School of Music.

-In addition to Washington National Cathedral, he has previously held positions at the Washington Bach Consort, the Cathedral Choral Society, the American Boychoir School, and church positions at St. Paul’s, K Street in Washington; St. Mark’s, Locust Street in Philadelphia; and Trinity Church, Princeton.
-He and his wife Haley reside in Dallas with their daughter.
+Previous positions have included Organist of Washington National Cathedral, Director of Music at Church of the Incarnation in Dallas, and assistantships at the Washington Bach Consort, the Cathedral Choral Society, the American Boychoir School, St. Paul’s, K Street in Washington; St. Mark’s, Locust Street in Philadelphia; and Trinity Church, Princeton.